Translations

 es

-9. Now we can use this template file to generate translation files for each of the languages we listed in the LINGUAS file with the following command:
+9. Now we can use the template file to generate translation files for each of the languages we listed in the LINGUAS file with the following command:

 ninja io.github.yourusername.yourrepositoryname-update-po